gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/motor-glossary.rst

          :width: 200

    HD Hex Motor
       The HD Hex motor, sold by REV Robotics, is a :term:`RS-555 series motor <RS-550 Series Motor>` with spur gear and planetary gearbox options.
-The motor has a 5mm hex output shaft compatible with REV’s motion system.
+The motor has a 5mm hex output shaft compatible with REV's motion system.

       .. image:: images/glossary/hd-hex-motor.png
          :alt: A REV Robotics HD Hex motor